readytogroove/readytogroove.github.io/_posts/the-cycle/2014-01-14-chapter-4-female-reproductive-organs-and-the-endocrine-glands.md

 ###The Pituitary Gland

 The pea-sized pituitary gland is located at the base of the brain just above the brain stem.
 It helps control processes such as growth, thyroid function, body temperature regulation, and sex organ function.
 Under the direction of the hypothalamus gland, the pituitary releases two of the hormones directly responsible for the menstrual cycle: luteinizing hormone (LH) and follicle stimulating hormone (FSH).
-I'll discuss the role both LH and FSH play in the menstrual cycle in <a class="text-link" href="/the-cycle/chapter-5-female-hormones-and-the-menstrual-cycle">Chapter 5</a>.
+In another section, I'll discuss <a class="text-link" href="/the-cycle/chapter-5-female-hormones-and-the-menstrual-cycle">the roles of LH and FSH in the menstrual cycle</a>.

 ###The Hypothalamus Gland